tlab-wide/V2X_E2E_Simulator/docs/Simple-AV/SystemSetup/InstallingROS2/index.md

 # Installing ROS2 Humble on Ubuntu 22.04 on WSL2

-First, ensure your system is up to date.
+First, ensure your Ubuntu system is up to date.

 ```bash
 sudo apt update